-The extent to and the magnitude by which the on-going COVID-19 pandemic will continue to impact our business will depend on many factors beyond our control, including the speed of contagion of new strains of the virus, the development and implementation of effective preventative measures and possible treatments, the scope of continuing and possible additional governmental and other restrictions on travel and other activity, and public reactions to these factors, including hesitancy and backlash in response to proposed vaccination mandates.
+The extent to and the magnitude by which the on-going COVID-19 pandemic will continue to impact our business will depend on many factors beyond our control, including the speed of contagion of new strains of the virus, the development and implementation of effective preventative measures and possible treatments, the scope of possible governmental and other restrictions on travel and other activity, and public reactions to these factors.
 In addition, fiscal and policy interventions by national governments in response to certain economic conditions, including general inflation or currency volatility, in the locations where we do business could have knock-on effects such as increasing interest rates, which could have a negative impact on our business by increasing our operating costs and our borrowing costs as well as decreasing the capital available for our customers to purchase our products and services.